ntclark/PostScript/PostScript/Readme.md

 To learn more of this, please checkout the information about [interfaces](./Sources/COM%20Events) in this system.

+# Note:

+I have developed a Print to PostScript/PDF print driver for my CursiVision product.
+That print driver, out of the box, can be configured to do **anything** with the resulting PostScript language file.
+If you have some need to develop some PostScript analyzation process as above, and you need a front end for your process
+I have no problem giving you an installer for that print driver.
+Simply ask and you shall receive, send an e-mail to [Nate](email:Nate@EnVisioNateSW.com).

 ## What about the PDF creation tools

 The ultimate goal of this repository and it's future capabilities is in fact developing the tools to enable the creation of PDF artifacts from the PostScript source.